MFM Presents… Brief Recess

 She is her.
 She is

 We often say that my mom is the queen of the kingdom in her mind.
-Yes, a legend.
+Yes.

 She is every woman.